Rosettea/Hilbish/website/content/docs/_index.md

 menu: docs
 ---

+Hilbish is a hyper-extensible shell mainly intended for interactive use.
+To enhance the interactive experience, Hilbish comes with a wide range of features and sane defaults, including a nice looking prompt, advanced completion menus and history search.

-Here lies the documentation for Hilbish, the hyper extensible Lua shell.
+Here documents some of the features of Hilbish and the Lua API.
-Hilbish provides you with a few quality of life features and useful functions to ensure you can make the shell fully yours.

-These features include:
-- Completion and history search menus
-- Hinting and syntax highlighting (scripted by user)

-# Installation
-Steps on installing Hilbish will be at the Install page in the navigation bar at the top.
-This also included getting development builds from the GitHub repository.